-- Reduced Cost of Decision Making – When the required margin is pretty much fixed through the markup procedure, the management need not waste time and efforts in having to figure out the fair price, as they are pretty much clear with the cost that they have incurred and the required profits they would need to have it covered up.
-Hence there is no wastage of time and effort on the part of the management.
-This overall effectiveness reduces the cost of decision making.
+- Reduced Cost of Decision Making – When the required margin is pretty much fixed through the markup procedure, the management need not waste time and effort in having to figure out the fair price, as they are pretty much clear with the cost that they have incurred and the required profits they would need to have it covered up.
+Hence there is no wastage of time and effort on the management.
+This overall effectiveness reduces the cost of decision-making.

-- Simple Method – The procedure is adopted in case of markup pricing is quite simple and does not take laborious tasks and procedures as the management is well aware of the cost that they have incurred and then go on to fix the minimum required margin to cover the same and thus provide for profits.
+- Simple Method – The procedure adopted in case of markup pricing is quite simple and does not take laborious tasks and procedures as the management is well aware of the cost that they have incurred and then go on to fix the minimum required margin to cover the same and thus provide for profits.
 It is done so by merely adding up the required margin to the cost and is, in fact, a really simple process.

-- Minimum Information Dependence – The producer is relying on its own data with regard to cost and expense figures, and hence there is little dependence on external information such as markets.
-The company or producer is making use of its own data to decide on the same.
+- Minimum Information Dependence – The producer relies on its data about cost and expense figures, and hence there is little dependence on external information such as markets.
+The company or producer uses its data to decide on the same.

 Disadvantages of Markup

-- Not Future-Oriented – This method is not forward-looking as it does not consider the future demand for the product, which usually is the base on which the decision around the fair price usually revolves.
+- Not Future-Oriented – This method is not forward-looking.
+It does not consider the future demand for the product, which is usually the base on which the decision around the fair price usually revolves.

-- Competition not Considered – This method does not take into account the actions of the competitor and the impact of such actions on the price of the product.
-If one goes on to solely rely on internal company cost data to pick up the price of the product, it surely is a recipe for disaster as it does not consider the external factors.
+- Competition not Considered – This method does not consider the competitors’ actions and the impact of such actions on the price of the product.
+If one solely relies on internal company cost data to pick up the price of the product, it surely is a recipe for disaster as it does not consider the external factors.

 This method does not factor in external conditions and situations like consumer demand, external competition, etc., and is merely relying on internal cost data, which may not make the product significantly efficient.